FAQs – The Results and Feedback

-Are marks allocated evenly over the ten sections [see prompt list]?
+Are marks allocated evenly over the eleven sections [see prompt list]?

 What feedback will I get once the marks are issued?

-Currently, the feedback given to all organisations is done through workshops which usually commence in national centres upon publication of the promotional brochure and updating of the Safetyawards.ie website in January.
+Currently, the feedback given to all organisations is done through workshops which are usually conducted at various locations throughout the country upon publication of the promotional brochure and updating of the Safetyawards.ie website in January of each year.
 The awards process is generating more feedback which is being passed on to organisations who attend the workshops.
 A detailed individual feedback process would be resource intensive and if implemented would also be costly.
 Organisations with such budgets may be at a competitive advantage over those organisations without these resources.
-From 2012, we have produced individualised feedback in the form of radar charts based on how organisations performed in each of the sections of the submission [Usually ten sections].
+From 2012, we have produced individualised feedback in the form of radar charts based on how organisations performed in each of the sections of the submission [Now eleven sections].
 We cannot enter into individual discussions at this point in time.

 Is there any follow through or visits to organisations who make an entry?